Veeam Cloud Connect Backup

-Veeam Backup & Replication has the following limitations for cloud repository usage:
+Veeam Backup & Replication has the following specifics and limitations for Veeam Cloud Connect Backup.

 - Veeam Backup & Replication does not support backup copy jobs if the cloud repository is used as a source backup repository.
-The backup copy job must use a backup repository configured locally on tenant's side as a source one.
+The backup copy job must use a backup repository configured locally on the tenant side as a source one.

-- Instant VM Recovery, multi-OS file-level restore and restore to Microsoft Azure from backups in the cloud repository are not supported.
+- Instant VM Recovery, multi-OS file-level restore, restore to Microsoft Azure and Amazon EC2 from backups in the cloud repository are not supported on the tenant side.

 Tenants can manually copy backup files to and from the cloud repository using the Files view in the Veeam Backup & Replication console.
 Scheduled file copy jobs are not supported.